kcrary/istari/docs/datatypes.md

     nodecase n x f (forest_iter a P Q empcase nodecase nilcase conscase n f)

 These reductions are registered with the normalization engine and applied automatically.
 In addition, they are placed in the registry so that users can obtain them for writing tactics.
-The name is the iterator's name prepended to the constructor's name.
-For example, the preceding reduction would be written under the name `tree_iter_Node`.
+The name is `reduce` followed by the iterator's name, followed by the contructor's name.
+For example, the preceding reduction would be written under the name `reduce_tree_iter_Node`.